bfe-tech-recruitment/Opps-page/_posts/2021-03-10-VideoAnimation-Project.md

 ### Requirements
 - Ability to be flexible, independent, think on your feet and learn on the job
 - Enthusiasm about video animation, editing and graphics and building the best video out there!
-- Prior experience in art, design, drawing and/or sculpting is highly desirable
+- Prior experience in art, media, design, drawing and/or sculpting is highly desirable
 - Familiarity with video animation software tools commonly used by professionals in the industry
-- You are expected to have at least 1 year of video animation skills and have worked on a collaborative or freelance project involving 2D or 3D drawn or computer animation
+- You are expected to have some existing video animation skills and have worked on a collaborative or freelance project involving 2D or 3D drawn or computer animation
 - Enthusiasm and commitment to BfE's cause
 - Qualities of integrity, credibility, and a passion for using design, video and technology to build a more prosperous and sustainable future
 - Desire to bring diverse perspectives, energy, knowledge and skills to the role